 Without the experience you gained from Leadpages, do you think you’d be able to build a startup like Nomics?

 There’s no question I got a world-class startup education through Leadpages.
 Leadpages was my first tech company, so to have that be your first experience I think provides a really nice foundation.
 It’s not just direct experience; it’s access to capital, talent, service providers and knowing what excellence looks like in a role like a technical cofounder.
 I’m in a very privileged position.

-, it looks like you built it using Leadpages technology.
+Looking at the Nomics homepage, it looks like you built it using Leadpages technology.

 Yeah, we are doing our marketing automation with Drip and the landing page was made with Leadpages.
 I’m a big fan of the technology and I know it inside and out and I’m still chairman of the board at Leadpages.

 Speaking of that, how much time are you dedicating to Nomics compared to Leadpages and your other interests?